sdcode001/Project-Karo-App-Trello-clone-/README.md

 ![welcome page](https://user-images.githubusercontent.com/92887905/179423749-1f9e6384-e7a0-4753-93cd-79d7159b3510.png)

 Project Karo uses Firebase Email authentication.
-It just need your name, email and phone number to sign up and Just sign in, create a board, and you’re off!
+It just need your name, email, phone number and password to sign up and Just sign in, create a board, and you’re off!
+In your profile you have your photo, name, email, phone number and you can change photo, phone number, name any time by going to my profile section in the app.

 ![profile](https://user-images.githubusercontent.com/92887905/179423829-d44f67c1-860c-4815-b6b4-da0ac9639b2e.png)